Bettie Page: Early 1950s to 1957: Irving Klaw; film work

 In 1953, Page took acting classes at the Herbert Berghof Studio, which led to several roles on stage and television.
 She appeared on The United States Steel Hour and The Jackie Gleason Show.
-Her Off-Broadway productions included Time is a Thief and Sunday Costs Five Pesos.
+Her Off-Broadway productions included Time Is a Thief and Sunday Costs Five Pesos.
 Page acted and danced in the feature-length burlesque revue film Striporama directed by Jerald Intrator in which she was given a brief speaking role.
 She then appeared in two more burlesque films by Irving Klaw (Teaserama and Varietease).
 These featured exotic dance routines and vignettes by Page and well-known striptease artists Lili St. Cyr and Tempest Storm.
 All three films were mildly risqué, but none showed any nudity or overtly sexual content.

 In 1954, during one of her annual vacations to Miami, Florida, Page met photographers Jan Caldwell, H. W. Hannau and Bunny Yeager.
 At that time, Page was the top pin-up model in New York.
-Yeager, a former model and aspiring photographer, signed Page for a photo session at the now-closed wildlife park Africa USA in Boca Raton, Florida.
+Yeager, a former model and aspiring photographer, signed Page for a photo session at the now-closed wildlife park Africa U.S.A. in Boca Raton, Florida.
 The "Jungle Bettie" photographs from this shoot are among her most celebrated.
 They include nude shots with a pair of cheetahs named Mojah and Mbili.
 Page herself made the leopard-skin-patterned jungle girl outfit she wore, along with much of her lingerie.
 A collection of the Yeager photos, and Klaw's, were published in the book Bettie Page Confidential (St. Martin's Press, 1994).

 After Yeager sent shots of Page to Playboy founder Hugh Hefner, he selected one to use as the Playmate of the Month centerfold in the January 1955 issue of the two-year-old magazine.
 The famous photo shows Page, wearing only a Santa hat, kneeling before a Christmas tree holding an ornament and playfully winking at the camera.
 In 1955, Page won the title "Miss Pinup Girl of the World".
 She also became known as "The Queen of Curves" and "The Dark Angel".
 While pin-up and glamour models frequently have careers measured in months, Page was in demand for several years, continuing to model until 1957.

 Although she frequently posed nude, she never appeared in scenes with explicit sexual content.
 In 1957, Page gave "expert guidance" to the FBI regarding the production of "flagellation and bondage pictures" in Harlem.